react-simple/react-simple-util/README.md

 #### CultureInfo (~DateTimeFormat, ~NumberFormat, ~BooleanFormat)

-Various formatting specifiers for localization.
-DATE_FORMATS, NUMBER_FORMATS, BOOLEAN_FORMATS and CULTURE_INFO contains predefined values (ISO, EN-US, HU atm.), but it's possible to define additional formats.
-Current and default formats along with any custom formats are accessible under REACT_SIMPLE_UTIL.CULTURE_INFO.
+Formatting specifiers for localization.

+- DATE_FORMATS, NUMBER_FORMATS, BOOLEAN_FORMATS and CULTURE_INFO contains predefined values (ISO, EN-US, HU atm.),
+but additional formats can be defined.
-**REACT_SIMPLE_UTIL.CULTURE_INFO.CURRENT** can be set to the desired default culture (EN-US by default).
+- **REACT_SIMPLE_UTIL.CULTURE_INFO.CURRENT** can be set to the desired default culture (EN-US by default).
-Usually formatting functions have a ~Local and an ~ISO version (*tryParseNumberLocal*(), *tryParseNumberISO*()) where the local version uses the CURRENT culture;
+- Formatting functions have *default*, *local* and *ISO* variants: *tryParseNumber*(), *tryParseNumberLocal*(), *tryParseNumberISO*()).
-and there is a default version (*tryParseNumber*()) which expects the format/culture parameter (for dates and booleans multiple formats can be specified and it automatically recognizes the used one).
+- The local version uses the CURRENT culture and the default version expects a format/culture parameter.
+- For dates and booleans multiple formats can be specified simoultaneously and it will be recognized automatically.

 ### State
 - **StateSetter&lt;State&gt;**: State setter callback for state management hooks (partial state can be set with a direct value or with the usage of a callback function)